Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/AppCreationScripts/AppCreationScripts.md

 The `Configure.ps1` will stop if it tries to create an Azure AD application which already exists in the tenant.
 For this, if you are using the script to try/test the sample, or in DevOps scenarios, you might want to run `Cleanup.ps1` just before `Configure.ps1`.
 This is what is shown in the steps below.

-## How to use the app creation scripts ?
+## How to use the app creation scripts?

 ### Pre-requisites

 1. Open PowerShell (On Windows, press  `Windows-R` and type `PowerShell` in the search window)
-2. Navigate to the root directory of the project.
+1. Navigate to the root directory of the project.
-3. Until you change it, the default [Execution Policy](https:/go.microsoft.com/fwlink/?LinkID=135170) for scripts is usually `Restricted`.
+1. Until you change it, the default [Execution Policy](https:/go.microsoft.com/fwlink/?LinkID=135170) for scripts is usually `Restricted`.
 In order to run the PowerShell script you need to set the Execution Policy to `RemoteSigned`.
 You can set this just for the current PowerShell process by running the command:

     ```PowerShell
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
     ```

 ### (Optionally) install AzureAD PowerShell modules

 The scripts install the required PowerShell module (AzureAD) for the current user if needed.
 However, if you want to install if for all users on the machine, you can follow the following steps:

-4. If you have never done it already, in the PowerShell window, install the AzureAD PowerShell modules.
+1. If you have never done it already, in the PowerShell window, install the AzureAD PowerShell modules.
 For this:

    1. Open PowerShell as admin (On Windows, Search Powershell in the search bar, right click on it and select Run as administrator).
    2. Type:

       ```PowerShell
       Install-Module AzureAD
       ```

       or if you cannot be administrator on your machine, run:

       ```PowerShell
       Install-Module AzureAD -Scope CurrentUser
       ```

 ### Run the script and start running

-5. Go to the `AppCreationScripts` sub-folder.
+1. Go to the `AppCreationScripts` sub-folder.
 From the folder where you cloned the repo,

     ```PowerShell
     cd AppCreationScripts
     ```

-6. Run the scripts.
+1. Run the scripts.
 See below for the [four options](#four-ways-to-run-the-script) to do that.
-7. Open the Visual Studio solution, and in the solution's context menu, choose **Set Startup Projects**.
+1. Open the Visual Studio solution, and in the solution's context menu, choose **Set Startup Projects**.
-8. select **Start** for the projects
+1. select **Start** for the projects

 You're done. this just works!